Welcome to Transitional Studies at Clover Park Technical College!

 WhenÌýAre Classes Held?

 Classes are held completely online, in-person at the Lakewood Campus, or in-person at our various off-site Locations.
 Online and on-campus classes are held Monday through Thursday mornings beginning at 9am, or evenings beginning at 5:30pm.
-Off-site classes are also available at various locations around the Tacoma and Puyallup area; contact us for more information.
-Students may switch between day and evening classes when work or personal schedule changes happen.Ìý
+Off-site classes are also available at various Community-based locations around the Tacoma and Puyallup area; contact us for more information.Ìý

 How Do I Get Started?